-The second option to revise the actual body of international sales law we would like to discuss is the drafting of a 'CISG 2.0' which is ultimately replacing the actual Convention.
-It goes without saying that this is long and tedious.
+The second option we would like to discuss to revise the actual body of international sales law is the drafting of a 'CISG 2.0' which is ultimately replacing the actual Convention.
+It goes without saying that this is a long and tedious way.
 A process similar to the creation of the actual CISG might be required for the setting up of a new Convention.
 For that undertaking, making the effort as collaborative and transparent as possible throughout the process is key.
-The process involves a series of steps, which we would like to summarize.
-The starting point is that UNCITRAL ought to establish a Working Group to carry out an ongoing global public consultation for the purpose of gathering knowledge and particularly, the criticisms of the CISG.63 The public consultation would enable various interested parties such as academics, lawyers, governments, institutions, businesses, etc. from worldwide to participate and express their concerns.
-The Working Group could then scrutinize the imperfections of the CISG that are already identified as well as the newly gathered criticisms from the consultation.
-At the same time, it could analyze 'the issues arising from the changing circumstances of international trade'64 and also compare with other existing and forthcoming treaties.
+The process involves a series of steps, which we would like to summarise.
+The starting point is that UNCITRAL ought to establish a Working Group to carry out an ongoing global public consultation for the purpose of gathering knowledge and particularly, the criticisms of the CISG.62 The public consultation would enable various interested parties such as academics, lawyers, governments, institutions, businesses, etc. from worldwide to participate and express their concerns.
+The Working Group could then scrutinise the imperfections of the CISG that are already identified as well as the newly gathered criticisms from the consultation.
+At the same time, it could analyse 'the issues arising from the changing circumstances of international trade'63 and also compare with other existing and forthcoming treaties.
 After which, the Working Group must produce a report of its findings that again would be made public for comments.
-Alongside, a draft text for the CISG 2.0 together with an explanatory note (the 'Draft') could be prepared, adopting the text of the CISG as the skeleton.65 Upon the completion of the Draft, unless new comments have been received, the Working Group would make the Draft public for feedback.
-UNCITRAL would consolidate 'all the reports, submissions from stakeholders as well as those collected through informal and formal participation of
+Alongside, a draft text for the CISG 2.0 together with an explanatory note (the 'Draft) could be prepared, adopting the text of the CISG as the skeleton.64 Upon the completion of the Draft, unless new comments have been received, the Working Group would make the Draft public for feedback.
+UNCITRAL would consolidate 'all the reports, submissions from stakeholders as well as those collected through informal and formal participation of broader constituencies with a view to preparing a final version of the Draft for submissions to the diplomatic conference.'65The advantages of a CISG 2.0 are quite clear: A well-balanced, updated CISG 2.0 which covers more factual issues (e.g. downloads and streaming) and legal areas (e.g. set-off, limitation) would not only become the state of the art of international sales law practice, but could also serve as a model for every future law reform worldwide.
+Both aspects should not be underestimated and especially the latter one is often overlooked despite the impact of the actual CISG on national laws.
+In a perfect legal world such an improved CISG would be ratified quickly by the current CISG Members States, non-Member States would join as well and the CISG 2.0 would in addition become a worldwide model for further law reforms at domestic and international level